keithrbennett/rika/README.md

 parser.language
 => "de"

-# Check whether the langugage identification is certain enough to be trusted
+# Check whether the language identification is certain enough to be trusted
 parser.language_is_reasonably_certain?

 ```